Starting a small business is no small decision.

 Just because you’re taking your ideas and turning them into reality doesn’t mean you need to figure everything out on your own.
 There are plenty of online marketing tools available to make your job as a small business owner easier.
 But tools aren’t everything.

 To position yourself for success, you’ll need to tap into the expertise of those who are experienced in the small business world of the digital age.
-A good place to start is with The Download, Constant Contact’s free online marketing guide.
-It takes you through all the basics of online marketing, step-by-step, in a way that’s approachable and easy to understand.
+A good place to start is with your local Chamber of Commerce.
+They often have resources you never would have thought of.